GeniaT/Wishlist_React-Redux/README.md

 # Wishlist App

 We all struggle when thinking about what gifts would interest my friends or family.
-This app is an attempt to make your life a bit easier by:
+This app is an attempt to make your life a bit easier by:<br>
-:page_with_curl: listing the wish lists of your friends
+:page_with_curl: listing the wish lists of your friends <br>
-:calendar: creating events and add wish lists and other items to it
+:calendar: creating events and add wish lists and other items to it<br>
 :convenience_store: give enough information about each item to make it easy to find and order the item

 ## Tools used for this app